PSRF-Habitat/index-data-processing/README.md

 - **Handling flagged files**: Add logic to identify and exclude logger files marked as problematic, as indicated in the metadata.
 - **Threshold-based filtering**: Implement rules to automatically flag or filter sensor readings that fall outside of expected environmental ranges.
-- **Calibration and derived values**: Add the ability to adjust raw sensor data for accuracy and convert measurements into more useful forms—such as estimating salinity from conductivity readings.
+- **Calibration and derived values**: Add the ability to adjust raw sensor data for accuracy (compensating for drift) and convert measurements into more useful forms (e.g, estimating salinity from conductivity readings).

 ---